jprusaki/fragmenter/README.md

 ## Installation

+This project includes both ESM and UMD module formats for better compatibility.

+### ES module

+This version supports module loaders (e.g., a bundler like Webpack, Rollup, or Parcel, or a modern browser with ES module support).

 Choose the installation method  for your package manager:

 ```bash
 npm install fragmenter